abellaismail7/abellaismail7.github.io/_posts/2022-03-05-1337-what-we-do-wrong.md

  you might not learn how to write a better code, and follow best practices.

 ## Git the right way
-This tool is abused by many students, and I feel sorry when the most important tool in devpack used like this. here is some common points I noticed:
+This tool is abused by many students, this is my second fav software ever and I feel bad when the most important tool in devpack used in arbitrary way. here is some common points I noticed:

+And I took that personally.

 ### git add .
 It's easier to add files to stage area using this approach. just stage everything .DStore and all other useless garbage files.

-**NOOOOOOOOOOOOO Please**, just add files that are neccessary for your project. you might be to lazy to stage them one by one, just use Vscode or to be fast [Fugitive plugin](https://github.com/tpope/vim-fugitive) in vim.
+**NOOOOOOOOOOOOO Please**, just add files that are neccessary for your project. you might be to lazy to stage them one by one, just use Vscode or to be fast use [Fugitive plugin](https://github.com/tpope/vim-fugitive) in vim.

 With this you can make sure that you only have neccessary files in your repo, and give you a better understanding for changes you made so you can have a well-written commit message.

 ### git status \n git commit -m "whatever"
-I can't call this `abuse` but it's much better to just use `git commit` and this will show you a useful status in your favorite editor(vim), write down a useful message, save&quit and your commit will be done.
+I can't call this 'abuse' but it's much better to just use `git commit` and this will show you a useful status in your favorite editor(vim), write down a useful message, save&quit and your commit will be done.

 isn't it much easier to write a commit message while you can see files that you changed ?